Skip to content

 Username is: admin

-3. Administrator promotes the OpenID user to Harbor admin at grafana.domain.tld/harbor/users
+3. Administrator promotes the OpenID user to Harbor admin at harbor.domain.tld/harbor/users